Pylons/pyramid/docs/quick_tutorial/cookiecutters.rst

         $VENV/bin/pip install cookiecutter

 #.
-Let's use the cookiecutter ``pyramid-cookiecutter-starter`` to create a starter :app:`Pyramid` project in the current directory, entering values at the prompts as shown below for the following command.
+Let's use the cookiecutter ``pyramid-cookiecutter-theonecc`` to create a starter :app:`Pyramid` project in the current directory, entering values at the prompts as shown below for the following command.

     .. code-block:: bash

-        $VENV/bin/cookiecutter gh:Pylons/pyramid-cookiecutter-starter --checkout master
+        $VENV/bin/cookiecutter gh:Pylons/pyramid-cookiecutter-theonecc --checkout master

     If prompted for the first item, accept the default ``yes`` by hitting return.

     .. code-block:: text

-        You've cloned ~/.cookiecutters/pyramid-cookiecutter-starter before.
+        You've cloned ~/.cookiecutters/pyramid-cookiecutter-theonecc before.
         Is it okay to delete and re-clone it? [yes]: yes project_name [Pyramid Scaffold]: cc_starter
         repo_name [cc_starter]: cc_starter